Caktusuki/Ecommerce-Website/README.md

 # 🛍️ Hike - E-commerce Web App

 Hike is a full-stack e-commerce web application where users can browse products, add items to cart, and place orders.
-Admins can manage products and orders through a dedicated dashboard.
+Admins can manage products and orders through a dashboard.

 ---